perneky/EasyMono/README.md

 When the C++ header parser encounters a definition of an `std::function` like so `using Foo = std::function< int(float floatArg, const wchar_t* stringArg)>` it generates a delegate in the C# side, like so: `public delegate int Foo( float floatArg, string? stringArg )`.
 On every exported C++ method which takes this type as an Rvalue reference, a managed delegate can be passed.
 The tool will generate a C++ wrapper function which takes these arguments, and calls the managed delegate object with it.

+# Method specifiers
+On C++ methods, the `static`, `virtual` and `override` specifiers are parsed accordingly.
+You have to make sure to use `override` in native code properly, or the generated C# code is going to generate warnings about hiding the previous virtual method.

 # Tools result
 With these two tools, EasyMono creates a seamless interop between the two worlds.
 All you need to do is to run them as your scripted C++ classes or your managed exported methods change, and the matching interop mechanism will be generated for you.
 Always up to date.